Responsible Actions for Aquatic Environment in 10 Ways

 Protecting Water Quality

-Chemicals from farms, houses and factories, unclean sewage, and oil spills contaminate water, which is extremely harmful to both human health and aquatic life.
+Chemical pollution: Chemicals from farms, homes, factories, sewage, and oil spills contaminate water, harming both human health and aquatic life.

 Making these choices can protect our water and contribute to responsible action toward the aquatic environment.